 Course Typically Offered: Spring, Summer

-This honors course offers highly motivated students an enriched introduction to the art of film and the critical vocabulary of film studies.
+This honors course offers students an enriched introduction to the art of film and the critical vocabulary of film studies.
 Students examine, research, and present content as they explore film as a synthetic art form.
 Feature, documentary, and genre films may be used to analyze artistic techniques, cultural impact, and socio-political implications.
 Film viewing is required both inside and outside of class.
 UC CREDIT LIMITATION: Credit for FILM 101 or FILM 101H.

-FILM 105: Introduction to Media Writing
+FILM 105: Introduction to Screenwriting

 Units: 3